hanabi/hanabi.github.io/README.md

 * It is possible to lie to a player who has *Elimination Notes* on their hand and pretend like you are performing an *Elimination Finesse* on them, causing them to play their oldest card as per the convention.
 This can cause an unrelated playable card to play.
 * If the player who performed the clue was in *Bluff Position*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
 (However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)
 * If the player who performed the clue was not in *Bluff Position*, then the blind-playing person is expected to keep playing until they find the intended card.
 This is similar to how a *Layered Finesse* works, but it is inverted such that they play cards from oldest to newest.

+### The Dump Truck

+* When someone blind plays their chop, it is normally either a *Scream Blind-Play* or a *Stop Blind Play*.
+In other words, there was an emergency.
+* However, what if someone blind plays their chop and there was no emergency, it must be something else.
+* This means that one player has a fully playable hand from left to right.
+Like a dump truck, they are expected to unload everything onto the table.
+* Most times, all cards in the hand will be unclued.
+But if not, the player is still expected to play everything from left to right in order.
+* In the middle of the game, it is relatively safe to blind play your chop card, since it is known to not be a critical/playable card.
+* In the beginning of the game, it may not be safe to blind play your chop card.
+In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
+Normally, it is best to let the player immediately before the blind-player do it.
+If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

+### The Fuel Clue (cluing 3's or 4's on chop at the beginning of the game)

+* In order to initiate a *Dump Truck*, someone will have to play their chop, which usually involves a misplay.
+* However, it would be better if no misplay occurred at all.
+If you look into the future and see that someone will misplay their chop, then it is possible to give a "setup" clue that will "fuel" the *Dump Truck* in such a way that a playable card is played instead of something that is misplayed.
+* Only number 3 and number 4 clues that touch chop are to be interpreted as *Fuel Clues*.
+Then, they know that the *Fuel Clue* was moving their chop, and their new chop is playable.
+* For example, at the beginning of the game, say a number 3's is clued to someone as a chop focus *Play Clue*.
+If they play their *Finesse Position* card, you know it was a *3 Bluff*.
+If they play their chop, you know it was a *Fuel Clue* and a *Dump Truck* was initiated.
+* *Fuel Clues* are the highest priority interpretation.
+In other words, if someone has a fully-playable hand, it is impossible to perform a *Self 3-Bluff*.

 ## Non-Formalized Proposals